 Wildscape provides materials and assistance to nearly 40 state parks and recreation centers so their staff and volunteers can host an OK Kids event each year.
 Most events are held from April to October, and they are completely free so youth of all ages and any financial means can attend.

 These programs have gained in popularity and participation has grown dramatically.
 Typically, more than 13,000 Kansas youth participate annually with kids, parents and even grandparents making it a family affair.
 Events range in size from a few dozen to hundreds or more and are scattered across the state.

-Wildscape has a few more spots open for consideration to add additional sites if your organization is interested in conducting your own OK Kids Event in 2023.
+Wildscape is looking for additional sites if your organization is interested in conducting your own OK Kids Event in 2024.
 For more information and program requirements to hold events please visit our Contact page and send us a message!